-Find below the important notes for the chapter, Principles of Inheritance and Variation as per NEET Biology syllabus.
+Find below the important notes for the chapter, Principles of Inheritance and Variation as per the NEET Biology syllabus.
 This is helpful for aspirants of NEET and other exams during last-minute revision.
-Important notes for NEET Biology- Principles of Inheritance and Variation covers all the important topics and concepts useful for the exam.
+Important notes for NEET Biology- Principles of Inheritance and Variation cover all the important topics and concepts useful for the exam.
 Check BYJU’S for the full set of important notes and study material for NEET Biology and solve the NEET Biology MCQs to check your understanding of the subject.

 Table of Content:

 - Incomplete Dominance

 - Chromosomal Theory of Inheritance